module json.tf

 ) -> string

-is a function used to encode datetime values.
-It accepts a single datetime argument x
+date_encoder is a function used to encode datetime values.
+It accepts a single datetime argument x, and

 returns a value to encode in the JSON string.
 It must not return a datetime or binary value.